-The past several years have seen unprecedented challenges and our firm's SoQM under the QMSE framework has helped us navigate and react to the impact that identified factors had on our ability to achieve the overall assurance quality objective - to deliver quality audit engagements.

-Our SoQM involves a dynamic risk assessment process that takes and analyses the information about these conditions, events, circumstances, actions or inactions which may result in:
+The past several years have seen unprecedented challenges and our firm's SoQM has helped us navigate and respond to the impact that identified factors had on our ability to achieve the overall assurance quality objective - to deliver quality audit engagements.
+Our SoQM includes the performance of a risk assessment over the quality objectives identified in the QMSE framework.
+We consider how and the degree to which a condition, event, circumstance, action or inaction may adversely affect the achievement of the quality objectives which may result in:

-- New or changing quality risks to achieving one or more of the quality objectives - Changes to the risk assessment of existing quality risks - Changes to the design of the firm's SoQM, including the risk responses
+- New or changing quality risks to achieving one or more of the quality objectives - Changes to the assessment of existing quality risks - Changes to the design of the firm's SoQM, including the risk responses